sajan69/family-tree/README.md

 1. Log in using the provided authentication system.
 2. Navigate to the "Update Data" page.
-3. Use the form to add new family members or update existing information.
+3. Use the form to add new family members or update existing information from the family tree page directly.

 ### Searching for Family Members